Originally published 4/11/2015

 6:00 AM - The big day has finally come!
 Me and a buddy, who also has always dreamed of going to The Masters, wake up early and make the 2.5 hour drive from Charlotte to Augusta.
 Being that our all new made in North Carolina polos arrived this week, what a perfect place to break one in (coming soon to the website, and may or may not have been embroidered at the same place as a lot of The Masters gear…talk about degrees of separation!).

-9:00 AM – We enter the gates and nostalgia hits like a Bubba Watson tee shot.
+9:00 AM – We enter the gates and nostalgia hits.
 To finally be standing in such a historical place was so surreal, I found myself reaching for my camera, which was obviously left in the car (this happened at least 10 times before I accepted that the day was truly going to be an experience free from all the outside distractions that come with modern technology).

 9:30 AM - After watching a couple groups tee off at hole #1, we head to the spot we carefully selected to put our chairs down (see research above), the 12th hole.
 It is right in the middle of the legendary Amen Corner, and gives you a great view of the players finishing the 11th, a full view of the par 3 12th and the tee shot at 13.
 This is also one of the most picturesque holes on the course, and probably even the world.
 One of the many great things about The Masters, is you can setup your chairs and leave them (everything is on the honor system, and the Masters is the epitome of honorable).
 Our chairs safely set to catch all the action once the players make their way to this part of the course, we head out to see some action.

 10:00 AM – We stop in at concessions and pick up one of the famous $1.50 pimento cheese sandwiches (it won’t be the last one we eat today, and is worth every bit of $1.50).